Brought to us by Mother Nature, granite is a 100% natural stone that’s beautiful, durable and easy to maintain with a few simple steps.

 The question we most often hear is “How often do I need to re-seal granite?”
 The answer is “It depends.”
 As a natural material, no two slabs are ever alike, much less have the same absorbent quality.
 As a result, confusion abounds.

-Dwyer Marble and Stone, our supplier, tells me that – generally speaking - the darker the granite, the denser it is, and denser granite is less porous and therefore requires less frequent sealing.
+Our supplier, tells me that – generally speaking - the darker the granite, the denser it is, and denser granite is less porous and therefore requires less frequent sealing.
 In fact, some granites may never need sealing.

 And how often should you check?
 At least once a year.